-Lighting your garden walls and fences provides an attractive ambience so that you and your guests can see each other as you socialise around a summer braai or barbecue.
+Lighting your garden walls and fences provides an attractive ambience so that you and your guests can see each other as you socialise around a summer barbecue.
 Again, there’s no need to overdo the wattage – in fact low power should be a feature of your lighting strategy.
 With LED technology, it’s perfectly possible to light your whole garden and still use less than 60W of power.

 When lighting your walls, use uplights as your main source of illumination – wall mounted mains powered designs are an ideal choice.
 Keep your downlighting soft to avoid glare – think instead of table lanterns or hang strings of lights in your trees and shrubs, or tack them to fence panels.

 Build lighting into your decking at the design stage when you can plan to conceal the wires so they won’t be visible.
 Think in terms of installing unobtrusive lighting that’s built into steps and under seats, and which you can control with a dimmer switch.